 Ever wondered how your guitar tuner works?
 Or why some tuners are more accurate than others?
-Well stay er…..tuned.
-Today we’re going to delve into the world of guitar tuners and explain how tuners work, and how pitch is measured.
+Well, stay tuned 🙂 We’re about to delve into the world of guitar tuners and explain how they work, and how pitch is measured.

 Guitar tuners detect a signal through a sensor, microphone, or instrument cable.
-The signal is amplified before being converted from analogue to digital and pitch detection occurring.
-As sound waves change over time, tuners process a series of sound waves and then calculate an average, which is then displayed visually in comparison to the nearest relative note of either the chromatic scale (chromatic tuners) or notes of the guitar in standard tuning (non-chromatic tuners).
+The signal is amplified and converted to digital.
+Sound waves change over time, so tuners process a series of sound waves and calculate an average.
+This is displayed visually in comparison to the nearest relative note of the chromatic scale (chromatic tuners) or standard tuning (non-chromatic tuners).

-While the information above is a good summary, there’s actually a lot more to guitar tuners, including a lot more about how they work, the different types available and which are the most reliable.
-So, if that sounds interesting, we’ve got you covered below.
+While the information above is a good summary, there’s actually a lot more to learn about guitar tuners, including how they work, the different types available, and which are the most reliable.
+Sound interesting?
+Great, let’s move on.

 [The Long Answer] How Guitar Tuners Work

 To really understand how guitar tuners work, first, we need to understand how pitch is measured, and also a little about how sound is created.

 To start with, all sound is a series of vibrations.